 Leisurely brunches chased with gratuitous naps became a thing of the past once Sons #1 & #2 came on the scene.
 We quickly learned that parents of a preschooler and a toddler don’t do brunch.
-Parents of a preschooler and a toddler don’t wait in line for an hour and then order menu items that require an extra half and hour to prepare.
+Waiting in line for an hour, then ordering menu items that require an extra half and hour to prepare is non existent.

 Nope.
 Not ever.

-Parents of a preschooler and a toddler scramble to get the two kids ready for church on a Sunday morning, slam a bowl of cereal down their gullets, and
+Parents of a preschooler and a toddler scramble to get the two kids ready for church on a Sunday morning.
+They slam a bowl of cereal down their gullets, and

-lead foot it drive responsibly to the service with the hope of getting there before it ends.
+lead foot it drive responsibly to the service, hoping to get there before it ends.

 Unless of course one of those parents is a Bacon Slayer.
-A Bacon Slayer clips a recipe out of the newspaper that resembles Big Apple Pancakes, and makes them for his wife.
+A Bacon Slayer clips a recipe out of the newspaper for baked apple pancakes, and makes them for his wife.

 I was the excited one after I took the first bite.
 The pancakes are almost souffle-like in texture, with tart apples in a buttery, cinnamon-y, caramel-y sauce at the bottom.
-They tasted similar to the Big Apple Pancakes of memory, but they were even better!
-Better in part by the fact that my babies helped make them, and also by the fact that Bacon Slayer was distracted by the boys and left the butter melting in the dishes too long, so it browned and gave the pancakes an overall nutty flavor.
+They tasted similar to the Big Apple Pancakes of memory, but baked apple pancakes were even better!
+Better in part by the fact that my babies helped make them.
+But also by the fact that Bacon Slayer was distracted by the boys, leaving the butter melting in the dishes too long.
+Thereby browning the butter, giving the pancakes an overall nutty flavor.